atienophanice/Pizza-PAlour/README.md

 ## PIZZA PALOUR
-This is a pizza website used to order and get ones delicacies at your door step By PHANICE OWINO
+This is a pizza website used to order and get ones delicacies at your door step<br>
+By PHANICE OWINO

 ## Description